stolostron/rhacm-docs/troubleshoot_acm/troubleshooting.md

 ### Identifying the problem

-1. Run the following command on the managed cluster to view the kubernetes pod name that is having the issue:
+1. Run the following command on the managed cluster to view the Kubernetes pod name that is having the issue:

   ```
   kubectl get pod -n multicluster-endpoint | grep connmgr